Japanese settlers in Manchuria: Second Sino-Japanese War and period of decrease in settlement

 As a result of the extent of the Second Sino-Japanese War, there was a significant decrease in the agricultural labor force of mainland Japan and a sharp fall in those willing to immigrate to Manchuria.
 Despite this, the national push for immigration to Manchuria remained steady.
 The Japanese government assigned immigration quotas to prefectures, which in turn then each divided the quotas between sub-divisions of their respective prefecture.

 Relationship with the Manchukuo Imperial Army

-Some former Imperial Japanese Army NCOs, many of whom failed to be promoted during their previous service, became immigrated to Manchuria and became officers in the Manchukuoan Army.
+Some former Imperial Japanese Army NCOs, many of whom failed to be promoted during their previous service, immigrated to Manchuria and became officers in the Manchukuoan Army.
 They commanded platoon to battalion-sized units.
-Furthermore, Japanese settlers would have been Manchukuoan citizens and thus the Mancukuoan Imperial Army could recruit them.
+Furthermore, Japanese settlers would have been Manchukuoan citizens and thus the Manchukuoan Imperial Army could recruit them.

 Settlement

 In securing land for Japanese settlers, extant rural villages and lands being cultivated by local farmers were designated as no man's lands due to the apparent worsening bandit situation.
 Local farmers were forcibly relocated to newly constructed settlements and the vacated lands were bought out at a low price by the Manchurian Colonial Company who then settled Japanese immigrants into the lands.
 Approximately 20 million hectares of land was appropriated for Japanese settlers, or about 14.3% of the total area of Manchuria at the time.
 The Japanese government attempted to keep state investment into the acquisition of immigrant land as low as possible.
 In March 1934, the chief of staff of the Kwantung Army published the Guidelines for the Acquisition of Emigrant Land in North-East Jilin Province (吉林省東北部移民地買収実施要項) which set the standard price of less productive land at 2 Yen per hectare, and limited the price of more productive, fertile land at 20 Yen per hectare, ranging at about 8-40% of the market value of such lands at the time.
 Such price-fixing was not limited to Jilin Province but also occurred throughout Manchuria.